Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Appendix 5 : Additional Simulation Results

-\section{Appendix ~\uppercase\expandafter{\romannumeral2}: Additional Simulation Results}
+\section{Appendix ~\uppercase\expandafter{\romannumeral5}: Additional Simulation Results}

-In this section, we present a comparison between the ground truth and the predicted vorticity fields $\omega$ of all unsupervised methods from $t = 2$ to $t=10$ with Li and Kolmogorov forcing, respectively (Fig.~\ref{ns4} and \ref{ns}).
-According to Fig.~\ref{ns4} and \ref{ns}, all methods can capture the shape of the fluid, while MCNP Solver can most accurately capture the details and minimize the error magnitude at the intersection of the vorticity direction.
+In this section, we present a comparison between the ground truth and the predicted vorticity fields $\omega$ of all unsupervised methods from $t = 2$ to $t=10$ with Zero, Li and Kolmogorov forcing, respectively (Fig.~\ref{ns1}, Fig.~\ref{ns2} and \ref{ns3}).